HomeCo-parenting styles and strategiesChildrenCo-parenting styles and strategies

 Co-parenting after a separation or divorce can be challenging, but there are three main co-parenting styles and strategies that divorced or separated parents typically can adopt to make co-parenting work.

 Cooperative co-parenting is an arrangement where parents work together and play an active role in raising their child, after their relationship has ended.
-Cooperative co-parenting involves shared decision-making, shared time, and active involvement in the child’s upbringing.
+Cooperative co-parenting involves shared decision-making, shared time, and active involvement in child arrangements and the child’s upbringing.

 • Always putting the child first by prioritising the child’s best interests in all decisions.